pchaganti/gx-ai-ent/README.md

 [English](./README.md) | [Chinese](./README_CN.md)

-aient is a powerful library designed to simplify and unify the use of different large language models, including GPT-3.5/4/4 Turbo/4o, o1-preview/o1-mini, DALL-E 3, Claude2/3/3.5, Gemini1.5 Pro/Flash, Vertex AI (Claude, Gemini), DuckDuckGo, and Groq.
+aient is a powerful library designed to simplify and unify the use of different large language models, including gpt-4.1/5, o3, DALL-E 3, claude4, gemini-2.5-pro/flash, Vertex AI (Claude, Gemini), and Groq.
 The library supports GPT format function calls and has built-in Google search and URL summarization features, greatly enhancing the practicality and flexibility of the models.

 ## ✨ Features